- Installation Guide for Arkime

 nano /etc/opensearch/jvm.options

-look for the following lines:
+Look for the following lines:

 -Xms1g